Adam-Souraki/bank-api/README.md

 - Base API URL and API key configurable in application.yaml
 - Supports pair and history endpoints

+**Note**</br>
+The free plan of ExchangeRate-API does not support the /history endpoint.</br>
+Our /api/v1/exchange/dkk-to-usd/historical-and-today currently returns only today’s rate due to this limitation.
+Historical rates require upgrading API plan.

 ## API Endpoints

 ### Accounts